opendistro-for-elasticsearch/performance-analyzer-rca/README.md

 and if the output is desired by one or many remote machines, it takes the help of wireHopper to send them over.

-__Flowunits__: A flow-unit is a wrapper around the data that travels between the graph nodes.
-A flow unit contains informations such as the timestamp when the data was generated and the data itself in a relation format (rows and columns of strings).

-- __MetricFlow__: Used for transportation of the metrics between the `Metric` nodes and the RCA or Symptom nodes.

-- __ResourceFLowUnit__: This is an abstraction on the Resource Health that is passed between nodes.

-__Resources__: As started, the RCA framework gives us the state of each resource.
-Now this definition is incomplete unless we define which resources we account for.
+__Resources__: As stated, the RCA framework gives us the state of each resource.
+Now this

+definition is incomplete unless we define which resources we account for.
 The resources are broken into these layers: